BootcampersCollective/Coders-Workshop/README.md

 Can you explain the difference between arrays and objects in JavaScript to a non-technical person?
 (Why would you use one instead of the other?)

+* Ways of storing data
+* Objects are dictionaries, can look up a "word" and has a "definition" (key/val pair)
+* Arrays are ordered lists of things
+* Order
+  Arrays maintain order, objects don't

+* When order matters, want to use an array
+* JSON objects with key/val pairs use an object
+* Category (index) topic and more data about key
+* Object tends to be details about a certain thing, objects have properties

+* Objects are quicker to find things

+const arr = ['a', 'b', 'c']

+ => { 0: 'a', 1: 'b', 2: 'c'}

 ### Challenges

 [Partition](./Coding-Challenges/partition)